GeorgeEliotArchive/chronology/awsSetup.md

 - Environment is degraded.
 How do I fix this?

   Unfortunately, the answer to this question isn't clear cut.
-You'll need to rely on the environment logs and your understanding (or Google/Stackoverflow) to slowly breakdown any issues.
+You'll need to rely on the environment logs and your understanding (or Google/Stack Overflow) to slowly break down any issues.
 My best advice is to read the note I made regarding the files required above.
 It'll be a lot more straightfoward in debugging.